Are we done with object recognition? The iCub robot's perspective: Generalization Across Days

 \section{Generalization Across Days}

-In this section we test the robustness of the considered visual recognition systems with respect to variations such as changes of illumination, background, etc., which are neither semantic nor geometric.
-In the current release of iCWT, for each object instance we have acquired image sequences in two different days, in order to naturally have images with these kind of variations.
-For the sake of brevity, in the main paper we did not report on experiments related to this aspect, which is however relevant.
+In this Section we test robustness to changes of illumination, background, etc., which are neither semantic nor geometric.
+The purpose of this material is to show how these aspects, albeit not in the scope of the paper, are very important and will be subject of future investigation.

-When training for visual recognition on a given day and testing on a second one, the possibly small contextual variation in the scene can cause the system to experience a degradation of its recognition accuracy.
-In the experiments reported below, we report this loss as the difference between the average classification accuracy observed when testing a model on the same day it was trained on and on the other available day in iCWT.

-In particular, we consider the models trained for the categorization experiment in Sec.~\ref{sec:training-size-variability} and Sec.~\ref{sec:semantic-variability}, and for identification in Sec.~\ref{sec:training-size-variability-id}.
-In this section, we test these models on a day different from the one used for training (that is, we took the images of the object instances selected for testing in the original experiment, but from the second available day).

-{\bf Categorization} Fig.~\ref{fig:training-size-variability-d12} and Fig.~\ref{fig:semantic-variability-d12} report the loss in performance observed in the categorization setting, respectively for the case where we tested on the relevance of the training set size (see Fig.~\ref{fig:training-size-variability}) and of semantic variability (see Fig.~\ref{fig:semantic-variability}).
-Surprisingly, in both settings all networks exhibit a substantial drop in performance, of the order of more than $5\%$ accuracy and in some cases even around $20\%$.
-Critically, the {\it adaptive} fine-tuning strategy, which appeared more effective when tested on the same day, is also the strategy that leads to the biggest drop.
-This implies that the CNN is overfitting the variability the training day and is therefore less capable of generalizing to other days.
-Interestingly however, when using less aggressive strategies such as the {\em conservative} fine-tuning or the feature extraction based classifier, modern networks such as {\it GoogleNet} and {\it ResNet-$50$} seem in general quite robust.\\

-{\bf Identification} The dramatic loss in performance observed for the {\em adaptive} fine-tuning in categorization could be in principle worrisome if we recall that, in the {\em identification} setting, such strategy was adopted in Sec.~\ref{sec:invariance-id-adapted} to improve the invariance properties of CNNs on a preliminary dataset.
-Interestingly however, in Fig.~\ref{fig:training-size-variability-d12-id} we notice that, in the identification setting, the {\it adaptive} fine-tuning strategy seems to be not overfitting the training day and, albeit experiencing a drop in performance when generalizing to another day, such loss is small and on par with the other strategies considered in this work.
-Indeed, it can be noticed that all methods exhibit a performance drop around $\sim 5\%$ in accuracy.
+We consider the common situation where the robot is asked to recognize an object that was showed him on a past day, possibly in a slightly different setting.
+We ask whether even small contextual variations (like a different time of day, or background configuration) can degrade the accuracy of the considered deep learning methods.